outscale/COGNAC/bin/README.md

 # arg_placement

-return where the argument is used.
+Return where the argument is used:
-`path`, if the argument is use in the path
+`path`: If the argument is used in the URL path.
-`header` if it is an http header
+`header`: If the argument is used as an HTTP header.
-`query` if it is in a query string
+`query`: If the argument is in a query string.
-`data` if it is use in post data
+`data`: If the argument is used in POST data.

 usage:
 ```